p-ranav/fswatch/README.md

 ## Todo

-1. Currently, fswatch only works in Linux (based on inotify).
+1. Currently, fswatch only works in Linux.
 Need to suppport Win32 and OSX